Every writer’s journey to publication is different. Here is mine.

 My entire author trajectory changed because of them (a complete miracle).
 All of a sudden, I had 180 other mentees in the same place as me.
 We cheered each other on and provided words of encouragement from across the world.
 I was able to meet fellow #teammascaratracks co-mentee Remy Lai, who has published several books that my kids and I absolutely adore.
 I was able to attend Cindy and Amanda’s debut book launches.
 I’ve connected with so many authors I never would have known.
 I can’t say enough positive things about Pitch Wars.

 Unfortunately, I did not receive an agent offer during the agent round, but I did receive good feedback.
 So, I revised again with the deadline of #DVPit in April 2018.
 During #DVPit, MIRACLE hooked my agent Andrea Cascardi (another miracle!).
 She is editorial and professional, and she helps my writing so much.
 After a couple short rounds of revision, we went on submission.
 We got an initial bite from Christy Ottaviano, but we waited until all the rejections rolled in.
 In October 2018, we went to Christy, who wanted more revisions (an R&R).
 I rewrote MIRACLE entirely (during more personal problems and while I was at a new job).
 All that work paid off because Christy loved it and made an offer.
-And now, Miracle is my debut, releasing March 28, 2023.
+And now, Miracle is my debut, which released March 28, 2023.